FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-10-20-tap-map-switchmap-explained.md

   .subscribe(item => console.log(item));
 ```

-You can pass the `tap` operator up to three methods which all have the `void` return type because the original observable stays untouched.
+You can pass the `tap` operator up to three methods which all have the `void` return type.
+The original observable stays untouched.
 But that does not mean that you can not manipulate the items in the stream.

 Let us use reference types inside a `tap` operator.
 When using reference types the `tap` operator can modify the properties on the value you pass in.